xyfir/xyfir-buttons/README.md

 - `build:inject-css`: Converts the SCSS for the styling injected into each page (inject.scss) to a single css file (inject.css).
 - `build:css`: Runs both the css scripts at once.
 - `build:extension`: Wipes the `./build` folder, copies `./res` and `./main` to the build folder, and runs `build:js` and `build:css`.
-- `zip`: Zips up everything in the build folder into a single zip file and puts that zip file in the build folder.
+- `zip`: Zips up everything in the build folder into a single zip file and puts that zip file in the build folder. **Note:** If you're running a *nix system, make sure you have `zip` installed.

 ## Guidelines